jyhsia5174/jyhsia5174.github.io/index.md

 -----|-----|-----
-Google Problem (40) | I need to practice for interview | 1. don't get a job Take TA courses | I already commited to CJ that I will take TA position. | 1. piss of CJ <br> leave lab Gauss Newton Experiment Organization| I feel like I have to complete a thing if it has stared <br> feel guilty about taking money without doing research | 1. not able to graduate
+Google Problem (40) | I need to practice for interview | 1. don't get a job Take TA courses | I already commited to CJ that I will take TA position. | 1. piss of CJ <br> leave lab Gauss Newton Experiment Organization| I feel like I have to complete a thing if it has stared <br> feel guilty about taking money without doing research | 1. piss of CJ <br> leave lab

 ### Week 6 (Spring festival)